Factibly/factibly/fc-android/README.md

 ## Tests

-We use JUnit and Espresso to create automated tests.
+We use JUnit, Mockito and Espresso to create automated tests.

 ## Frameworks and Libraries